-This study demonstrates that the crosslinking of karaya gum enhances matrix rigidity, thereby sustaining drug release rate when compared to the natural (unmodified) gum.
-Although karaya gum structure was modified by crosslinking, there was no chemical interaction between the drug and the polymer.
-Overall, the results of the study indicate that modified karaya gum should be suitable for formulating sustained-release matrix tablets of diltiazem.
+This study demonstrates the crosslinking of karaya gum enhances matrix rigidity, thereby sustaining drug release rate when compared to natural gum.
+Although karaya gum structure was modified by crosslinking, there was no any chemical interaction between the drug and the polymers used.
+Overall, the results of the study indicate that modified karaya gum would be suitable for formulating sustained-release matrix tablets of diltiazem.